Skip to main content

 • Are there caveats or limitations in the research on Lactobacillus reuteri NCIMB 30242?

-Yes.
-The evidence base is very small (only 3 studies per outcome), so conclusions should be considered preliminary.
-Publication bias is a noted concern — studies with null results are less likely to be published.
-For blood cholesterol, one study did not specify sample size or population details.
-For blood lipid profile, only one study provides statistically significant data with a defined effect size.
+Yes, both syntheses note that the evidence base is small (only 3 studies per outcome), making conclusions preliminary.
+Publication bias is a concern—null-result studies are less likely to be published.
+For blood cholesterol, one study lacked sample size and population details, and for blood lipid profile, two of three studies were reviews that may overstate effects.

-• Does Lactobacillus reuteri NCIMB 30242 help with lowering blood cholesterol?
+• Does Lactobacillus reuteri NCIMB 30242 help with reducing blood cholesterol?

 • Does Lactobacillus reuteri NCIMB 30242 help with improving blood lipid profile?